Research at the Energy Materials Lab

 DEVICE ENGINEERING

-Our research may have an important impact on society by realizing high-energy batteries with low cost and abundant sulfur and without critical raw materials.
-The Li-S battery cathodes, as proposed in the ERC Starting Grant project SOLIDCON, may store ~ 4 times more charge per total electrode mass and ~ 2.5 times more charge per total electrode volume than today’s Li-ion battery cathodes.
-This translates to ~ 2.2 times higher gravimetric and ~ 35 % higher volumetric energy densities.
+We aim to realize high-energy batteries with low cost and abundant materials like sulfur, and without critical raw materials.
 With more and more advanced manufacturing, the Li-ion battery price is increasingly defined by the raw materials costs of the expensive transition metals.
-Me-S batteries would eliminate the dependency on transition metals with volatile prizes (Ni, Co) and problematic extraction (Co).
+Li-S and Na-S batteries would eliminate the dependency on transition metals with volatile prizes (Ni, Co) and problematic extraction (Co).
 Hence, with an increased energy density and the low raw materials cost of S, we could significantly reduce the costs per stored kWh in future batteries.